aldeling/ClairesSalon.Solution/README.md

 ### Setup Instructions
 #### Database Setup
 1. Instal MySQL, to do so follow these [instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql)
-2. Once installed follow these [instructions]() to set up your database
+2. Once installed follow these [instructions](https://www.learnhowtoprogram.com/c-and-net-part-time/database-basics/creating-a-test-database-exporting-and-importing-databases-with-mysql-workbench) to set up your database by importing athea_deling.sql to your database
 3. You will name your  firstname_lastname with your actual first and last name
-4. Within this database you will create two tables one labeled Stylists and the other Clients.
+4. Within this database you will create two tables one labeled stylists and the other clients.
 Here is what they should look like

 ![screenshot of Stylists table](HairSalon/wwwroot/images/stylist_tabel.png "screenshot showing columns and column characteristics for Stylists table")